-- Administration of questionnaire to the neighbours and stakeholders; and, - Public consultative meeting held on 18th August, 2021.
+- Administration of questionnaire to the neighbours and stakeholders.
+Questionnaires have been appended to this ESIA study report; and, - Public consultative meeting held on May 25th, 2022 at the site.
+Minutes for the proceedings have been appended to this ESIA study report.